-BUSI 1995 is the first course in the four-year career development program to equip Sprott School of Business students with the job-ready skills and awareness to find meaningful employment and career success.
+BUSI 1996 is one of the courses in the four-year career development program to equip Sprott School of Business students with the job-ready skills and awareness to find meaningful employment and career success.
 This program complements the academic knowledge and skills gained through Sprott's undergraduate business degree programs.

-As the first step in this course, all students must book a "1st Year Employability Passport - First Steps (BUSI 1995)" appointment with a Business Career Management Centre (BCMC) Career Coordinator to discuss and explore career goals.
+As the first step in this course, all students must book a "1st Year Employability Passport - First Steps (BUSI 1996)" appointment with a Business Career Management Centre (BCMC) Career Coordinator to discuss and explore career goals.
 This will help students foster a plan on what activities will help them achieve their goals as they progress with the Employability Passport.
 Lastly, all students must complete the mandatory Career Readiness Survey Question.